Keeping Your Children Safe at Home

 One of the main things to prevent is the potential danger of falling.
 With a large number of injuries to those that are aged 14 and under being from falls in the home.
 Whether that be falling down the stairs, off furniture.
 When your baby starts to become mobile the number of hazards increases dramatically.
 You should consider installing wall-mounted baby gates at the top and bottom of your stairs.
 Adding some kind of padding to the corners of sharp edged furniture, as well as blocking your fireplace to prevent your child from hurting themselves if they were to fall over into them.

-[AD | Press Trip] Join us as we return to Ho-Ho-Honister's Santa's Secret Grotto, ready for Christmas!
+[AD | Press Trip] Join us as we head to Augill Castle for afternoon tea with Santa!